 Change View

 The Change View action is used to customize the information displayed on the ERA worklist.
 After answering the questions, the system gives the user the option to “SAVE” the selections as a “preferred view”.
+If the user saves a preferred view they will be prompted if they want to use that view in the future.

 The answers are used to filter the worklist display to limit the entries that are included.